In the last two years, QR codes have made quite the comeback.

 Location of the QR code on the package, destination page, CTA and the type of content being shared are just a few variables with endless opportunities to shed light on what donors find inspiring or valuable.
 We’ll be sure to look at the results through the lens of different audience segments as well, because we know one size doesn’t fit all.

 Whether it’s at a virtual event, on a billboard or through out-of-home (OOH) media, QR codes are great ways to cross in-person advertising with your digital efforts.
+In addition, putting social media QR codes on advertising material can bring donors to your social media pages, which can further help in building the nonprofit community.

 My colleague, Mario Salman, recently shared a blog on the many ways nonprofits integrate OOH advertising with digital direct response.
 And his first example of a printed sign with a QR code linking to a donation form is the perfect addition to this blog.